 There is no special category condition equivalent to legitimate interests, as the conditions are designed to be more specific to the purpose of the processing.
-But there are ten special category conditions to choose from in the GDPR (supplemented by Schedule 1 of the Data Protection Act 2018).
+But there are ten special category conditions to choose from in the UK GDPR (supplemented by Schedule 1 of the Data Protection Act 2018).
 You should consider whether any of these conditions fit the circumstances.

 If you are processing special category data, in most cases the sensitive nature of this data means there are greater risks to the interests and rights or freedoms of the individual.
 Therefore you may need to ensure that you put in place more robust safeguards to mitigate any impact or risks to the individual as a result of your processing, or that there is a more compelling justification.